joakimcruden-ctrl/harmony-sase-azure-lab-backend-/README.md

 - **Path:** Provide `-ReportPath reports/LabUsers.xlsx`, or omit to create a timestamped file under `reports/`.
 - **Example:**
   - `pwsh scripts/Deploy-Lab.ps1 -Action apply -AddRdp -Count 3 -Region "Sweden Central" -RdpAllowedCidrs @("203.0.113.4/32") -AutoApprove -ReportPath reports/LabUsers.xlsx`

+**Report-Only RDP**

+- Report-only now generates even without Terraform state.
+To include RDP client rows without having applied the RDP stack:
+  - Create `terraform.tfvars.json` in the repo root with:
+    `{ "enable_rdp": true, "resource_group_count": 2 }`
+    - Adjust `resource_group_count` to match what you want printed.
+    - Optional: set `"rdp_prefix": "SASE-RDPClient"` to override the default prefix.
+  - Or, run a plan/apply once with `-AddRdp` (which writes `.terraform/generated.auto.tfvars.json`), then run report-only.
+  - When no config is present, RDP is considered disabled by default and the RDP sheet will be omitted.

 **Credentials and Access**